JustinBond/Y_Combinator/README.md

-# The Little Schemer (in Javascript)
+# The Y Combinator

-Inspired by Douglass Crockford's [The Little Javascripter](http://www.crockford.com/javascript/little.html), this is The Little Schemer implemented in Javascript.

-One advantage over Crockford's similar work is that this builds up step-by-step to the Y combinator, which could be helpful for people trying to understand how the Y combinator works.
+This repository contains all the problems in the wonderful book *The Little Schemer*, which teaches recursion in Scheme (Lisp) and builds up to creating the Y Combinator.
+Except that I did it in Javascript instead of Lisp.

-This is not idiomatic Javascript!
-Instead it is attempting to emulate LISP as closely as possible, so it makes heavy reliance on expressions and the ternary operator to simulate LISP's cond operator.
+Be warned that this is not idiomatic Javascript!

+Instead it is attempting to emulate LISP as closely as possible.
+That means:

+* There are no statements at all, only expression.
+Expressions evaluate to a value, statements do not.
+* Everything is in a block in the return expression, because in Lisp functions themselves are expression.
+* It makes heavy use of chained ternary operators (yikes!), because unlike if and switch, the ternary operator is an expression, not a statement.